Frustrated spin order and stripe fluctuations in FeSe: Methods

 \subsection{Simulations}

-We use exact diagonalization to study a Heisenberg Model on a 16 site square lattice, which contains the necessary momentum points and is small enough that exact diagonalization can reach high enough temperatures to find agreement with the temperature dependence in the experiment.
+We use exact diagonalization to study a Heisenberg-like model on a 16 site square lattice, which contains the necessary momentum points and is small enough that exact diagonalization can reach high enough temperatures to find agreement with the temperature dependence in the experiment.
 This was solved using the parallel Arnoldi method \cite{Sorensen:1998}.
-The Hamiltonian is given by the following
+The Hamiltonian is given by

-where $\mathbf{S}_{i}$ is a spin-1 operator because the local moments of iron chalcogenides has been found to give 2 $\mu_\mathrm{B}$\cite{Gretarsson:2011}, the sum over nn is over nearest neighbours, the sum over 2nn is over next nearest neighbours, and the sum over 3nn is over next next nearest neighbours.
+where $\mathbf{S}_{i}$ is a spin-1 operator reflecting the observation that the local moments of iron chalcogenides close to 2\,$\mu_\mathrm{B}$ \cite{Gretarsson:2011}.
+The sum over nn is over nearest neighbours, the sum over 2nn is over next nearest neighbours, and the sum over 3nn is over next next nearest neighbours.